Cyfrin/Updraft/courses/foundry/2-foundry-fund-me/21-automate-your-smart-contracts-actions-makefile/+page.md

 Open the file and go through it.

 The `.PHONY:` tells make that all the `all test clean deploy fund help install snapshot format anvil` are not folders.
-Following that we declare the `DEFAULT_ANIVL_KEY` and a custom help message.
+Following that we declare the `DEFAULT_ANVIL_KEY` and a custom help message.

 Run make help to print it in your terminal.